 Niceville is a city in Okaloosa County, Florida, United States, located near Eglin Air Force Base on Boggy Bayou that opens into Choctawhatchee Bay.

-There You Have It – The Best Places To Raise A Family In Florida
+There You Have It – The Best Places To Grow Up In Florida

 If you’re looking for a breakdown of cities in Florida ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.